wytechcc/CovidComputerLab/WindowsPowershell.md

 assuming here that you haven't already enabled PowerShell remoting and will be running scripts on each machine in the lab (we included remote scripts too, if you did).

+If your lab has PowerShell remoting enabled already, that can be a real timesaver.

 The steps are as follows:

 * Install Folding@Home